decretist/Dissertation/Chapter3/chapter3.md

 advanced than the first recension that the two recensions cannot be attributed to a single author.
-It is possible to transpose Winroth's argument into Foucault's framework either by defining the author as a constant level of value, or by defining the author as a field of conceptual or theoretical coherence.
+It is possible to transpose Winroth's argument into Foucault's framework either by defining the author as a constant level of value or as a field of conceptual or theoretical coherence.
 Winroth himself seems to lean in the direction of defining the author as a constant level of value: the *dicta* in the first recension of the *Decretum*